adobe-type-tools/afdko/docs/otfautohint_Notes.md

 3. The C code algorithms for vertical and horizontal hinting were mostly implemented as separate functions.
 In the port there is typically one function shared by both dimensions.
-The `glyphData/pt` 2-tuple object has special `a` and `o` value accessors and a class-level switch as part of this unification.
+The `glyphData/pt` 2-tuple object has special `a` and `o` value accessors and a class-level switch as part of this unification. (`a` is meant to suggest "aligned" and `o` is meant to suggest "opposite", referring to the relation between the value and the chosen alignment; `a` is `x` and `o` is `y` when horizontal alignment is chosen, and vice-versa when vertical alignment is chosen.)
 Some bug fixes and improvements that were only added to one dimension in the past now work in both.
 4. In the C code spline characteristics such as bounding boxes and measures of flatness were calculated by approximating spline curves with line segments.
     In the Python code these calculations are closed-form and implemented with fontTools' quadratic and cubic root finders.
 5. The C code had special functions for handling a spline with an inflection point.
 The new code copies and splits such splines at their inflection points, analyzes the copies, and copies the resulting analysis back to the inflected splines.
 6. The mask distribution algorithm (which is equivalent to what used to be called "hint substitution" is implemeneted somewhat differently.